ChaitanyaGadde/unified-resource-services/README.md

 # Welcome to unified resources
 all in one stop

 For contact email divyachaitanyagadde@gmail.com or gaddechaitu2323@gmail.com
-For contact email davish
 ## Running the project locally
 ### Running locally in the IDE
 - Inspect `application.properties`